Olympus E-PM2 vs Panasonic GM1

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PM2 and the GM1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-PM2 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Olympus E-PM2 and Panasonic GM1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PM2 and the GM1 is in-body image stabilization (IBIS).
-The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GM1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).